 So what’s a broke time-constrained gal to do?
 It’s easy, take 5 minutes EVERY DAY.
 I know what you’re thinking, “WHOA, EVERY DAY?
 Ain’t nobody got time for that”.
 I get it.
 I work, I blog, I have a household and a baby and dogs and husband andandand…” we all have our situations.
-But if we build relaxing into our daily schedule, we don’t have to worry as much about fitting in large-scale vacations, or over-indulging when opportunities to relax actually come up.
-Being relaxed actually makes us calmer, more focused for the necessities in our daily schedule and ready for the curve balls that life throws at us.
-So here are 12 ways to build relaxation into your daily schedule:
+But if we build relaxing into our daily schedule, we don’t have to worry as much about fitting in large-scale vacations, or over-indulging when opportunities to relax actually do come up.
+Having a list of self care ideas at your fingertips can help you be better prepared.
+And more inspired.
+Being relaxed actually makes us calmer, more focused on the necessities in our daily schedule and ready for the curve balls that life throws at us.
+So here are a few self care ideas to build relaxation into your daily schedule:

 1 | Read a book

 There are two problems with reading a book for relaxation.
 A) Stopping after five minutes can be downright impossible sometimes, and B) books are addictive (and can get expensive!)
 So here are my suggestions for these issues:

 A) try to find time to read a chapter every day.
 Studies show it helps with intelligence as well.
 If you can’t manage a whole chapter, try setting your alarm five minutes earlier to read a few pages before the baby gets up.
 Or try reading a few pages while eating your lunch at work.
 Or finally make reading for a few minutes the last thing you do before bed every night (instead of Facebook)!